-- (a) Method of Payment: Payments of principal and interest will be made against presentation and surrender (or, in the case of a partial payment, endorsement) of Bonds or the appropriate Coupons (as the case may be) at the specified office of any Paying Agent.
-Payments of interest due in respect of any Bond other than on presentation and surrender or endorsement of matured Coupons shall be made only against presentation and either surrender or endorsement (as appropriate) of the relevant Bond. - (b) Payments subject to laws: All payments are subject in all cases to any applicable laws and regulations in the place of payment, but without prejudice to the provisions of Condition 7.
-No commissions or expenses shall be charged to the Bondholders or Couponholders in respect of such payments. - (c) Surrender of unmatured Coupons: Each Bond should be presented for redemption together with all unmatured Coupons relating to it, failing which the amount of any such missing unmatured Coupon (or, in the case of payment not being made in full, that proportion of the amount of such missing unmatured Coupon which the sum of principal so paid bears to the total principal amount due) will be deducted from the sum due for payment.
-Each amount of principal so deducted will be paid in the manner mentioned above against surrender of the relevant missing Coupon not later than 10 years after the Relevant Date (as defined in Condition 7) for the relevant payment of principal. - (d) Payments on business days: A Bond or Coupon may only be presented for payment on a day which is a business day in the place of presentation.
+- (d) Surrender of unmatured Coupons: Each Bond should be presented for redemption together with all unmatured Coupons relating to it, failing which the amount of any such missing unmatured Coupon (or, in the case of payment not being made in full, that proportion of the amount of such missing unmatured Coupon which the sum of principal so paid bears to the total principal amount due) will be deducted from the sum due for payment.
+Each amount of principal so deducted will be paid in the manner mentioned above against surrender of the relevant missing Coupon not later than 10 years after the Relevant Date (as defined in Condition 7) for the relevant payment of principal. - (e) Payments on business days: A Bond or Coupon may only be presented for payment on a day which is a business day in the place of presentation (and, in the case of payment by transfer to a U.S. dollar account, in New York City).
 No further interest or other payment will be made as a consequence of the day on which the relevant Bond or Coupon may be presented for payment under this Condition 6 falling after the due date.
-In this Condition "business day" means a day on which commercial banks and foreign exchange markets are open in the relevant city. - (e) Agents: The initial Paying Agents and their initial specified offices are listed below.
+In this Condition "business day" means a day on which commercial banks and foreign exchange markets are open in the relevant city. - (f) Agents: The initial Paying Agents and their initial specified offices are listed below.
 The Issuer reserves the right at any time to vary or terminate the appointment of any Paying Agent and appoint additional or other Paying Agents, or vary or terminate the appointment of the Fiscal Agent or the Calculation Agent provided that it will maintain a Fiscal Agent and a Calculation Agent having a specified office in a European City.
+In addition, the Issuer shall forthwith appoint a Paying Agent in New York City in the circumstances described in Condition 6(b) above (if there is no such Paying Agent at the time) and shall after such circumstances arise maintain such a Paying agent.
 Notice of any change in the Paying Agents or their specified offices will promptly be given to the Bondholders.